 This is a guest blog by Rob Fry, an accomplished architect, inventor and public speaker with 20 years’ experience primarily in large-scale Internet companies and the utility industry.
 At Netflix he invented FIDO, a patented open source security orchestration platform, and while at Yahoo created the DUBS configuration and automation framework for production servers.

 Over the past two decades, we’ve seen adoption of new technologies reshaping the landscape of how we operate and secure our businesses.
 Server and desktop virtualization, the use of mobile devices, and cloud computing are a few examples.

 Right now there is another technology challenging to reshape that landscape again.
 The tidal wave of application containerization with Docker is here, and companies are adopting this new technology even faster than previous technologies.

 I’m thrilled about this move to containers and microservices because it presents a new opportunity to fundamentally change the security-business relationship, where security can become an enabler to the business.

-In part one of this two-part blog series, I’ll discuss business considerations for the rapid adoption of new technologies, including containers, and the challenging role of security teams to embrace and secure these new technologies.
-In part two, I’ll discuss how containers bring new opportunities to deliver better security in the new era of containers – security that is built-in and transparent to enable developer velocity and rapid innovation.
+In this discussion, we’ll highlight the business considerations for the rapid adoption of new technologies, including containers, and the challenging role of security teams to embrace and secure these new technologies.

 Business motivations for adopting new technologies